Call4Cloud | MMP-C | Autopilot | Device Preparation

 • Other Compatible TPM options – Do Not Allow!

-Please Note: If you configure any of the other compatible TPM settings to Required it will cause silent encryption to fail! so make sure you configure those Compatible TPM Startup PIN and Key Settings to blocked
+Please Note: Configuring any of the other compatible TPM settings as required will cause silent encryption to fail! so make sure you configure those Compatible TPM Startup PIN and Key Settings to blocked

 OLD BitLocker Policy